RUM Anomaly Detection¶

-Used to monitor user access metrics data within the workspace, threshold ranges can be set, and the system will automatically trigger alerts when metrics exceed these thresholds.
+Used to monitor user access metric data within the workspace.
+Threshold ranges can be set, and the system automatically alerts when metrics exceed these thresholds.

 Use Cases¶